 If making for toddlers, soak the gram flour for about an hour.
 This help to reduce the chances of stomach upset & helps to digest easily.
 After soaking the batter becomes thicker, so add more water as required before making the besan chilla.
 Also ensure the chilla is cooked well for the same reason.

-These besan chillas are healthy and best if served hot, immediately after making.
+Storing: These besan chillas are healthy and best if served hot, immediately after making.
 They become dense & drier as they cool down.
 However if you prefer to store them.
-Cool the cooked chillas completely before placing them in an air tight glass container.
+Cool the cooked chillas completely before placing them in an air tight steel or glass container & refrigerate.
+They keep good for 2 days.

 The next morning, add the chopped onions and give a good stir, just before pouring the batter on to the griddle.
 After refrigeration the batter soaks up most of the liquid and becomes thicker.
 So add water as required to bring it to the right consistency.